Tornado outbreak of March 2–3, 2012: Ezel–West Liberty, Kentucky/Dunlow–Ranger, West Virginia

-Salyersville–Hager Hill–West Van Lear–Lovely, Kentucky/Kermit, West Virginia
+Salyersville–Hager Hill–Lovely, Kentucky/Kermit, West Virginia

 This destructive, long-tracked nighttime tornado first touched down in a populated area of Wolfe County, Kentucky at 6:50 PM, snapping trees at EF1 strength before quickly crossing into Magoffin County.
 Once in Magoffin County, the tornado began to widen and intensify as it continued along its path, snapping many trees and crossing the Mountain Parkway multiple times.
 Reaching high-end EF3 intensity and a path width of 3/4 of a mile wide, the tornado struck the town Salyersville, resulting in major damage.
 Numerous homes in Salyersville were destroyed, some of which were leveled.
 Mobile homes were completely destroyed, and vehicles were flipped and tossed.
 A McDonald's, a motel, an apartment complex, several gas stations, and three school buildings sustained major structural damage in town, along with many other structures and businesses.
 A church and an Advance Auto Parts store were almost completely destroyed as well.
 Despite the damage, no deaths occurred in Salyersville, though 30 people were injured.